winmoh/springboot-with-asam/README.md

 ##### <li>Generated Code:
 >The output of the model-to-text transformation is the generation of source code for the CRUD operations, including controllers, data models, and repository interfaces.
 ##### <li>Unit Testing Generation:
->As part of the code generation process, aaelBoot supports the generation of basic unit tests to ensure the functionality and integrity of the generated API code.
+>As part of the code generation process, ASAM DSL supports the generation of basic unit tests to ensure the functionality and integrity of the generated API code.
 ##### <li>Application.properties Configuration:
 >Users can configure additional settings, such as database connections and logging levels, via an application.properties file.